 The supplemental ERAS application will be delivered via email to applicants with a unique URL that is separate from the MyERAS application and must be completed between August 1 and September 16, 2022.

 Learn more about the AAMC supplemental ERAS application.

 - Must be ECFMG certified at the time of applying

 - Program sponsors J-1 Visas

-- No cut-off date in terms of medical school graduation
+- Cut-off date in terms of medical school graduation is five years

 - No minimum score requirements, but recommend applicants review the North Carolina Medical Board requirements for licensure requirements